ieeevr/dev/program/future-faculty-forum/index.md

         </ol>
     </p>
     <p>
-    F3 convened for the first time at IEEE ISMAR 2023.
-We will convene at future IEEE ISMAR and VR conferences in the XR space.
+    F3 has been a part of each IEEE ISMAR and IEEE VR conference since ISMAR 2023.
+We will continue to convene at future ISMAR and VR conferences and are looking for ways to expand beyond conference happenings.
     </p>
     <p>
-    The VR 2024 F3 meeting will take place for a full day on Sunday, March 17.
+    The VR 2025 F3 meeting will take place for a full day on <strong>Sunday, March 9</strong>.
     </p>
     <p>
         The following sections provide more details about what the XR Future Faculty Forum will look like at VR 2024 and how you can participate: